Canon EOS-1D X Mark III

 The Canon EOS-1D X Mark III is the company's 20-megapixel full-frame DSLR flagship camera, announced on January 6, 2020, by Canon.
 It is the successor to the Canon EOS-1D X Mark II, which was released on February 1, 2016.

-The camera will reportedly be Canon's final flagship DSLR, as the company shifts entirely to mirrorless cameras.
+The EOS-1D X Mark III is Canon's final full-frame DSLR camera, with the company shifting entirely to mirrorless cameras.

 Features

 New features over the Canon EOS-1D X Mark II are: